 3. How far from Heathrow can locations be selected?

 xPlane works with locations out to 37 miles (60km) from Heathrow.

 4. What air traffic is covered by xPlane?

 xPlane provides information on arrivals and departures at Heathrow.
 Aircraft from other airports are not included.

 5. Over what time period can I view flights over my area?

-xPlane data includes all flights from the last six years.
+xPlane data includes all flights from the last five years.
 Please note there is a three day delay before flight data appears in xPlane.